zozores/hugo-moddedbear/README.md

 functionality missing.
 Currently, these are the "advanced features" that I have already implemented:

+- Full-text RSS feed: an enhanced RSS feed template that includes the (properly encoded) full content of your posts in the feed itself.
 - Static content: you can create empty blog entries that act as links to static files by including `link: "{url}"` in a post's [front matter](https://gohugo.io/content-management/front-matter/).
 You can also add